jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 [MDX][] gives markdown super powers by allowing you to import and use React components inline with other markdown content.
 You can also change what components are used to render different elements in markdown.
-Many people use this feature to build live-editable code examples with static code blocks in markdown.
+Many people use this feature to build live-editable code examples with fenced code blocks.
+With this level of flexibility,
 MDX seems like an obvious choice for documenting design systems.
 If you've tried out MDX in the past, but it didn't *click*, I'd highly recommend checking it out now that the stable v1 has been released.

-Authoring documentation in MDX means that it should be portable enough to allow you to render it in different React applications, even if you're torn between using Gatsby and other options like [Storybook][] or [Next.js][].
+Authoring documentation in MDX means that it should be portable enough to render in different React applications, even if you're torn between using Gatsby and other options like [Docz][], [Storybook][] or [Next.js][].
-Whatever you do, try to avoid locking yourself in to proprietary formats or bending backwards for highly library-specific APIs when it comes to documentation.
+Whatever you do, try to avoid locking yourself in to proprietary formats or bending backwards for library-specific APIs when it comes to documentation.

 ## React Live

 So how do you go about building live-editable code examples?
 [React Live][].
-It's an excellent library on it's own, and when combined with MDX, it makes creating rich documentation for React components incredibly easy.
+It's an excellent library on its own, and when combined with MDX, it makes creating rich documentation for React components incredibly easy.

 ## What about Theme UI?